tim-gameplan/geo-graph/epsg3857_pipeline/docs/pipeline_comparison.md

 ### Navigation Systems

-**Recommended Approach**: Water Boundary Approach, Obstacle Boundary Approach, or Voronoi Obstacle Boundary
+**Recommended Approach**: Water Boundary Approach, Obstacle Boundary Approach, Voronoi Obstacle Boundary, or Reversed Voronoi Obstacle Boundary

 **Rationale**: Navigation systems require precise water boundary representation and optimal connectivity.
 The water boundary approach or obstacle boundary approach provides the best connectivity and most realistic representation of water boundaries.
-The Voronoi obstacle boundary approach is particularly useful for navigation systems that require evenly distributed connections to water boundaries.
+The Voronoi and Reversed Voronoi approaches are particularly useful for navigation systems that require evenly distributed connections to water boundaries, with the Reversed Voronoi approach providing the most natural-looking connections.

 ### Environmental Analysis